RayyanHunerkar/djangorestframework-tutorial/README.md

 # DjangoRestFramework Tutorial

-This repo is a documentation of how i followed DRF's Tutorial.
+This repo is a documentation of how I followed DRF's Tutorial.
 ### Index

 - [Tutorial 1](https://github.com/RayyanHunerkar/djangorestframework-tutorial/tree/main/tutorial%201)